joachim-gassen/osacc/README.md

 This is the repo for the in-development study

-> Gassen, Joachim, Jacqueline, Klug and Victor van Pelt (2024): Accountants' Attitutes Towards Open Science.
+> Gassen, Joachim, Jacqueline Klug and Victor van Pelt (2024): Accountants' Attitutes Towards Open Science.

 This repository contains all the data and code to reproduce our work.
 In addition, we include the [oTree](https://www.otree.org) research materials that we used to conduct the survey and the experiment embedded in it.